bsmg/beat-saber-community-wiki/support.md

 ### If You're Updating From A Previously Modded Copy
 Delete your Plugins folder and **run the game once** on the new update.
 Then, reinstall your mods using an installer linked on the [beginner's guide](/beginners-guide).

+If the game doesn't boot, [verify your game files](#verify-game-files-for-steam) in Steam or reinstall the game.

 If the game boots with no mods installed, check the Plugins folder for mods.
 If none exist, simply rerun the installer - you likely didn't run the game once before reinstalling mods.
 If the game seems unplayable, check [section 2](#2-game-issues-post-modding)